ryanbonial/netlinav/README.md

 - Added aria labels and titles to the avatar and notification buttons.
 - Added an aria role description to the logo.

+## Index.css

+- Break out css by components so that it is easier to maintain.
+- Organize css by specificity (from low to high).
+- Remove unused css

 ## If I had more time

 - Fix the flicker when quickly hovering over the user avatar.